carrel-gr/Alpha2MQTT/README.md

 ## Steps to get running.
 - Build the hardware.
 (See [HARDWARE](#hardware) below)
 - Configure, build and load the software.
 Follow the instructions in the [original README](README-orig.md#flashing) for setting up the software environment and compiling/loading.
-Changes are needed in `Definitions.h` and you should follow the instructions in the file itself, as this file has changed a fair bit.
+Few, if any, changes are now needed in `Definitions.h` and you should follow the instructions in the file itself.
+(Do not follow the original README instructions for modifying `Definitions.h`.)
+Only a small number of hardware details *may* need to be changed in the top section of `Definitions.h`.
 - Enable MQTT discovery in Home Assistant (if this isn't on already).
-- Plug in RS485 and power.
-At this point your device/entities will appear under the MQTT integration as "A2M-ALXXXXXXXXXXXXX".)
+- Plug in RS485 and power (USB).
+Then [configure WiFi and MQTT](#configuring-wifi-and-mqtt).
+- At this point your device/entities will appear under the MQTT integration as "A2M-ALXXXXXXXXXXXXX".)
 You can now see and monitor your ESS in HA.
 - (optional) Configure the HA Energy dashboard to use these new entities.
 All the necessary entities are provided for grid, solar, and battery.
 - (optional) Create an ESS dashboard.
 (See [Dashboard Example](#dashboard-example) below.)
 - (optional) Create ESS automations to control the ESS.
 (See [Automations Example](#automation-examples) below.)

 ## More Details
+### Configuring WiFi and MQTT
+Before this device can do anything, it must be given basic configuration.
+It needs to know your WiFi SSID and password, and your MQTT server details (IP, port, username, and password).
+These details used to be hardcoded in `Definitions.h` but are now configured via a captive portal web interface and saved in flash.
+There are two ways to start the configuration portal:  Button press or "as needed".
+The button press is preferred as it is more secure, but this is only available when a button is defined.
+(A button is currently only defined for the XIAO ESP32C6 which uses the "BOOT" button.)
+Simply press the button to enter config mode, and you can re-configure any time by pressing it again.
+When no button is defined, the "as needed" method is used and it simply starts the portal at bootup if the configuration is incomplete.
+Once configuration mode starts the hardware will create its own WiFi network (SSID="Alpha2MQTT" and no password).
+Join that network and you will be taken to the captive web portal where you can enter the configuration details.
+Once you are done, the hardware will reboot and should join your WiFi network and talk to your MQTT server.

 ### What you will see
 - Once your Alpha2MQTT device is working, in Home Assistant go to Settings->Devices & Services->Integrations->MQTT->devices
-- In this list is your new Alpha2MQTT device which starts with "A2M" and ends with your serial number.
+- In this list is your new Alpha2MQTT device which starts with "A2M" and ends with your AlphaESS serial number.
 In this image it is the top entry.
 (The 2nd entry is my dummy testing device which you won't see.)
 ![MQTT Devices](Pics/Dave_MQTT_Devices.png)
 - Now click on your device and you'll see this, which is every entity that is provided for your device:
 ![MQTT A2M](Pics/Dave_MQTT_A2M.png)